Gradient Descent as Implicit EM in Distance-Based Neural Models

 \section{Main Result: Responsibilities Are Gradients}

-We now state and derive the central result.
-The derivation is elementary---a single application of the chain rule---but its implications are significant.
-We show that for log-sum-exp objectives over distances, the gradient with respect to each distance is exactly the negative responsibility of the corresponding component.
-This identity requires no approximations and holds for any model that computes distances and optimizes an LSE objective via gradient descent.
-The derivative itself is a textbook calculation; the contribution is recognizing that the resulting quantity is exactly the posterior responsibility, and that this makes every gradient step a responsibility-weighted update.
+We now state and derive the central result: for log-sum-exp objectives over distances, the gradient with respect to each distance is exactly the negative responsibility of the corresponding component.
+The identity requires no approximations and holds for any model that computes distances and optimizes an LSE objective via gradient descent.
+The identity itself is classical: it is Fisher's identity---the gradient of an incomplete-data log-likelihood equals the posterior-expected complete-data gradient \citep{cappe2009online,bishop2006pattern}---specialized to a uniform-prior mixture over exponentiated distances (Section~\ref{sec:fisher}).
+The contribution of this paper is not the derivative but the recognition of where it applies: standard neural objectives instantiate this structure over distance-based representations without modification, so every gradient step of ordinary training is a responsibility-weighted update.